syncfusion-content/maui-docs/MAUI/Scheduler/events.md

 * `Sender`: This contains the `SfScheduler` object.

-* `LongPressed`: this long-pressed action performed on an Scheduler element can be found in the `SchedulerLongPressedEventArgs`, you can see details about the long-pressed dates, appointments, and elements.
+* `LongPressed`: This long-pressed action performed on a Scheduler element can be found in the SchedulerLongPressedEventArgs, and you can see details about the long-pressed dates, appointments, and elements.

     * `Appointments`: Returns the long-pressed appointments.
     * `Date` : Returns the long-pressed date.